mschipperheyn/yui3-gallery/src/gallery-msa-checkbox/README.md

 -------

 * This doesn't work in IE8
-* Since Ratchet is strongly based on CSS and Ratchet uses some fixed widths where it shouldn't we currently don't support multilingual versions.
+* Since Ratchet is strongly based on CSS and Ratchet uses some fixed widths where it shouldn't, we currently don't support multilingual versions.
 We hope we can in the near future.